omoultosEthTuDelft/web/service/index.md

 <section markdown="1">

 I regularly serve in the program committees of VLDB, SIGMOD and ICDE and I was the information Director of the <a href="http://www.sigmod.org/publications/sigmod-record/">SIGMOD Record</a> journal for roughly 7 years.
 I have organized the workshop on Data Analytics at sCale (DanaC) on 2014 and 2015.
-I was a member of the <a href="https://reproducibility.sigmod.org">Repeatability &amp; Workability Evaluation</a> committee in 2010 and 2021.
+I regularly serve  in the <a href="https://reproducibility.sigmod.org">Repeatability &amp; Workability Evaluation</a> committee (2010, 2021 and 2022).

 You can find detailed information below.